Seyedeh Robabeh Miry; Fatemeh Ahmadi

 Abstract

-In this article, we propose the teleportation of a state prepared as a superposition of a coherent state and a vacuum state, using a generalized hybrid entangled state.
-By considering a setup that includes a beam splitter and a photon detector, and under appropriate conditions, successful teleportation ...
+Quantum state teleportation plays a significant role in the field of quantum information transfer.
+In this article, we proposed the teleportation of a state prepared as a superposition of a coherent state and a vacuum state, using a generalized hybrid entangled state.
+By considering a setup that includes ...

 Read More